InteractiviteVideoEtSystemes/libbfcp/README.md

 Lib BFCP (fork from libbfcp)

 An open source BFCP (Binary Floor Control Protocol, RFC4582) library written in C and C++.
+Fork from the libbfcp written by Lorenzo Miniero (see Confiance open source project).
 Repackaged and modified for IVeS solutions.
-Fork from the libbfcp written by Lorenzo Miniero (see Confiance open source project)
+We mostly added support for BFCP over UDP.

 ## Build instructions